This annual list of the best tutoring franchises was revised and updated on January 3, 2022.

 Omega Learning Center offers both tutoring and test-prep services to cover reading, math, SAT/ACT test prep, study skills, kindergarten success, specialized test prep, state test prep, and ESOL/ Spanish.
 It also offers a variety of K-12 online courses, and even an alternative private school.
 And it is unique in having achieved AdavncED accreditation.

-Founded by Kimberly Smith, Kathy Keeton, and Joyce Smith in Acworth, Georgia in 2005 and franchising since 2007, the number of locations has declined from a recent high of 16 in 2016 to nine in 2018, none of which are company-owned and all of which are located in the US.
+Founded by Kimberly Smith, Kathy Keeton, and Joyce Smith in Acworth, Georgia in 2005 and franchising since 2007, the number of locations has declined from a recent high of 16 in 2016 to six as claimed on the company website (down from the website’s previous listing of 10 locations).

 An Important Note About Our Methodology